scrapinghub/spidermon/docs/source/howto/required-fields-coverage-validation.rst

          )

-We also have the option to set an absolute amount of items that we want to allow to be not filled.
-This requires us to use *check_missing_required_fields* method.
-The following monitor will fail if more than 10 items returned does not have **author** field filled.
+We also have the option to set an absolute amount of items that we want to allow not to be filled.
+This requires us to use the *check_missing_required_fields* method.
+The following monitor will fail if more than 10 items returned do not have the **author** field filled.

 .. code-block:: python